If you’ve been comparing and researching superannuation funds, you’ve probably come across industry super funds.

-Start by looking at what investment options the industry super fund offers.
-Historically, industry super funds have offered fewer options, but this has changed in recent years.
+- Investment options: Historically, industry super funds have offered fewer options than other types of super funds, but this has changed in recent years.
 Some people prefer to pick their investments, so if you want an industry super fund that gives you this flexibility, search for a fund that suits your preference.

-Ongoing costs and maintenance fees can add up over the long term.
+- Fees and charges: Ongoing costs and maintenance fees can add up over the long term.
 As industry super funds invest profits back into the fund, this generally means that industry super funds have fewer fees than other retail or for-profit funds.
-With any superannuation fund, always consider whether the fees charged will have a positive impact on your super balance and whether you’re getting what you pay for.
-Make sure you check what the fees and charges are actually for.
+With any superannuation fund, compare the fees and charges to the features and benefits, and consider whether the cost of fees will make an impact on your super balance, so you can be confident you’re getting what you pay for.

-These days, it’s common for super funds to offer insurance as an option within the fund.
+- Insurance: These days, it’s common for super funds to offer insurance as an option within the fund.
 When you’re comparing industry super funds, check what insurances are on offer and whether the level of cover stacks up to policies held outside an industry super fund.
-An advantage of holding insurance within an industry super fund is that policies like life insurance, total and permanent disability and income protection insurance are usually discounted.
-The other aspect to consider is that premiums on insurances offered through an industry super fund are usually deducted from your super account, which can be tax effective in some cases.
+An advantage of holding insurance within an industry super fund is that policies like life insurance, total and permanent disability insurance, and income protection insurance are usually discounted.
+Also, premiums on insurances offered through an industry super fund are usually deducted from your super account, which can be tax effective in some cases.

 Superannuation is a long-term investment designed to support you well into your retirement.
 Some people can compare super funds and still feel overwhelmed or uncomfortable deciding which fund works best for them.
 In that instance, a financial adviser or financial planner may be able to help you narrow down your options.
 Before making any decisions, it always pays to do your research and compare your options.